very-good-science/data-ethics-club/README.md

 The main way to keep informed about [upcoming meetings](./MEETINGS.md) is to join our :sparkles: :arrow_right: [**Data Ethics Club Mailing List**](http://eepurl.com/hjkmnX) :arrow_left: :sparkles: !

-We also advertise meetings:
+In addition to the [mailing list](http://eepurl.com/hjkmnX) (which is the main way to stay in the loop), we will also advertise meetings:
 - Through the [Jean Golding Institute mailing list](https://www.bristol.ac.uk/golding/join-our-mailing-list/) - where you can also hear about other Data Science Events.
 - By putting the dates [right here in this repository](./MEETINGS.md).
 - I'll [tweet about it at #DataEthicsClub](https://twitter.com/hashtag/DataEthicsClub?src=hashtag_click).

 ## Get Involved
-If you're interested in joining us in organising, please [email us](mailto:grp-ethicaldatascience@groups.bristol.ac.uk) or ping us a message on [our favourite data science Discord](bit.ly/data-discord)- you don't need to be in Bristol.
+If you're interested in joining us in organising, please ping us an [email](mailto:grp-ethicaldatascience@groups.bristol.ac.uk)

 ### Organisers
 You can also contact us separately: